mi-creative/miPhysics_Processing/README.md

 * **1_Visuals**: some more elaborate models for generating visual behaviour, also showing some more advanced features (dynamic topology changes, grouped parameter modification, etc.)

-* **2_Audio**: models generating real-time sound synthesis with mass-interaction models.
-The code structure is a little different here, and uses the Minim library.
+* **2_Audio**: examples generating real-time sound synthesis with mass-interaction models.
+The code structure is a little different here (as the model runs in an audio thread, using the Minim library).

 * **3_Haptics**: multi-sensory haptic interaction models!
 Some are purely haptic scenes, whereas others allow audio-haptic interaction with sound-producing virtual models (such as strings, etc.).